mnr/writing-wip/hotmeal.md

 Araci reviews the scan in his visor and compares two overlaid views; the real, burned room, and the original as shown in the floorplan.
 An augmented reality outline fills in the missing parts of the destroyed oven.
 It was a countertop unit and all that remains is the back panel and fuel tank.
 Everything splays outwards from where the oven used to be; the explosion had clearly occurred there.

-Araci retrieves the steak and potatoes meal from the corner of the main room and wonders if it's broken.
-He can't afford one of the expensive Hestia ovens; instead he boils food packets like every other middle-class American.
+Araci retrieves the steak and potatoes meal from the corner of the main room and wonders if it’s broken.
+He can’t afford one of the expensive Hestia ovens; instead he boils food packets like every other middle-class American.
 Araci turns the meal box over, shakes it, puts it down.
 Normally, Hestia food boxes and ovens produce a perfect dinner.
 This time, Hestia took an angry turn for the worse.

 Lupe’s scan allows for an animated reconstruction of the explosion, tracing the path of the scattered parts back to their original assembly.
 Araci plays it forward and reverse three times.
 What happened is clear.
 Dakota had been standing in front of the oven when it exploded and distributed a high-velocity cloud of sharp plastic, metal, and glass through her and into the room.